 When it comes to small, local-only businesses, Facebook and Facebook Groups are still one of the best tools to get the word out.
 Especially if you end up doing work for friends or family.

-If you’re on a platform like Instagram, mix in a few local-only hashtags like your #city #community #citylife type tags.
+However, you’ll want to join a few community/neighbourhood groups for the best results.
+Likely more than one.
+And, if you’re on a platform like Instagram, mix in a few local-only hashtags like your #city #community #citylife type tags for best results.

 Never count out the humble tear-off flyer taped to a mailbox or telephone pole.
 It only takes a few minutes to whip up a poster template in Canva and print it off.